lidofinance/dual-governance/docs/mechanism.md

 The state lasts until the withdrawal started in 2) is complete, i.e. until all batch withdrawal NFTs generated from (w)stETH that was locked in the escrow are fulfilled and claimed, plus `RageQuitExtensionDelay` days.

 If, prior to the Rage Quit state being entered, a staker locked a withdrawal NFT into the signalling escrow, this NFT remains locked in the rage quit escrow.
 When such an NFT becomes fulfilled, the staker is allowed to burn this NFT and convert it to plain ETH, although still locked in the escrow.
-This allows stakers to derisk their ETH as early as possible by removing any dependence on the DAO decisions (remember that the withdrawal NFT contract is potentially upgradeable by the DAO but the rage quit escrow is immutable).
+This allows stakers to derisk their ETH as early as possible by removing any dependence on the DAO-controlled code (remember that the withdrawal NFT contract is potentially upgradeable by the DAO but the rage quit escrow is immutable).

-Since batch withdrawal NFTs are generated after the NFTs that were locked by stakers into the escrow directly, the withdrawal queue mechanism guarantees that, by the time batch NFTs are fulfilled, all individually locked NFTs are fulfilled as well and can be claimed.
+Since batch withdrawal NFTs are generated after the NFTs that were locked by stakers into the escrow directly, the withdrawal queue mechanism (external to the DG) guarantees that, by the time batch NFTs are fulfilled, all individually locked NFTs are fulfilled as well and can be claimed.
 Together with the extension delay, this guarantees that any staker having a withdrawal NFT locked in the rage quit escrow has at least `RageQuitExtensionDelay` days to convert it to escrow-locked ETH before the DAO execution is unblocked.

 When the withdrawal is complete and the extension delay elapses, two things happen simultaneously:

 1. A timelock lasting $W(i)$ days is started, during which the withdrawn ETH remains locked in the rage quit escrow.
 After the timelock elapses, stakers who participated in the rage quit can obtain their ETH from the rage quit escrow.
-2. The governance exits the Rage Quit state.
+2. The Rage Quit state is exited.

-The next state depends on the current rage quit support (which depends on the amount of tokens locked in the veto signalling escrow deployed in 3): if it exceeds `FirstSealRageQuitSupport`, the governance is transferred to the Veto Signalling state; otherwise, to the Veto Cooldown state.
+**Transition to Veto Signalling**.
+If, at the moment of the Rage Quit state exit, $R(t) > R_1$, the Veto Signalling state is entered.

+**Transition to Veto Cooldown**.
+If, at the moment of the Rage Quit state exit, $R(t) \leq R_1$, the Veto Cooldown state is entered.

 The duration of the ETH claim timelock $W(i)$ is a non-linear function that depends on the rage quit sequence number $i$ (see below):